LexiPugh/practice-problems/README.md

 24. Day 55 - January 24th 2024: [Pepperoni-flation from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day55.md)
     - Languages Used: SQL
     - Question Difficulty: Medium
-    - Concepts Covered: Performed a calculation in the SELECT statement combined with using the WHERE keyword to calculate how much money a pizza restuarant would save by putting less pepperoni on their pizzas
+    - Concepts Covered: Performed a calculation in the SELECT statement combined with using the WHERE keyword to calculate how much money a pizza restaurant would save by putting less pepperoni on their pizzas
 25. Day 56 - January 25th 2024: [Kroger's Members from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/january2024/day56.md)
     - Languages Used: SQL
     - Question Difficulty: Medium